yussif758/SPROCKET-CENTRAL/README.md

   |4 - 2|Regular customer|
   |1| Needs attention|

 Based on their RFM score, sort customers from highest to lowest.
 We are then able to choose the top 1000 customers.
+The "top" customers and some "loyal" customers make up the target customers the business should focus on.
+These customers made more recent purchases, frequently, and spent more money than any other customer.

 ### Relationship between Recency and Monetary value
 - The scatterplot demonstrates the positive correlation between monetary values and recency.